plausible/docs/docs/top-referrers.md

 ### Keyword phrases from Google search

 Note that Google does not include the search keywords in the referrer.
-This means that you can see that a visitor is coming from a Google search but you can't see which keyword phrase they used to find you.
+This means that you can see that a visitor is coming from a Google search but you can't see which keyword phrase they used to visit your site.

 To fix this, you can integrate your Plausible account [with Google Search Console](google-search-console-integration.md) so that the keyword phrases people discover your site with show in your Plausible dashboard.
 After integrating with Search Console, you can click on the "**Google**" entry in the "**Top Sources**" report to view these keyword phrases.